ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 ## Direct Measurement

-In the following discussion, I will explain how S-parameters are defined and how switch terms arise.
-I will focus on two-port VNAs, but will provide the equation for N-port VNAs at the end.
+This section explains how S-parameters are formally defined and where switch terms arise.
+The focus is on two-port VNAs, with the N-port generalization given at the end.

 In a two-port VNA, waves are sampled twice: once in the forward direction, driven by port-1, and once in the reverse direction, driven by port-2.
 Therefore, we have two sets of equations: